Before I give the “10 Things”, let me give an introductory word.

 This article is not a threat.
 It is not a passive-aggressive tool for intimidating young men.
 On the other hand, neither is it a mere list of opinions to be taken lightly (there are Bible verses cited, after all).

-We have the holy responsibility of one day handing over our daughters in marriage to be loved and led by another man, A Christian husband, and it is very important that we’re able to do that with joy and with a clear conscience.
+We fathers have the holy responsibility of one day handing over our daughters in marriage to be loved and led by another man, a Christian husband.
+It is very important that we’re able to do that with joy and with a clear conscience.
 We must think clearly, that is, Biblically, about this.
 Fathers must think clearly, and so must the young men and women who hope to enter into the covenant of marriage.
 Marriage is not something to be trifled with.
+It is a glorious thing, and therefore very sweet and very serious simultaneously.
 It must be approached with the Author of marriage in view.
 My aim in expressing these points is to be of help toward that end.

 Therefore, here are 10 things a young man must know before I’ll grant him permission to pursue one of my daughters:

-- He must know that God is holy, and that he by nature is a sinner, whose only hope is to be found in the Gospel.
+- He must know that God is holy, and that he (the young man) is by nature a sinner, whose only hope is to be found in the Gospel.

 “For I am the Lord your God.
 Consecrate yourselves therefore, and be holy, for I am holy.” -Lev.
 11.44a